aio-libs/aiohttp/docs/web_reference.rst

    .. attribute:: on_startup

-      A :class:`~aiohttp.Signal` that is fired on application start-up.
+      A :class:`~aiosignal.Signal` that is fired on application start-up.

       Subscribers may use the signal to run background tasks in the event loop along with the application's request handler just after the